TomasVotruba/tomasvotruba.com/packages/blog/data/2022/2022-06-27-twig-smoke-rendering-fortune-favors-the-bold.md

 <br>

-Since PHP 8.0, we would get a Fatal error on missing constant, but [PHP 7.4 and bellow is only warning](https://3v4l.org/NMPXC) 🚫
+Since PHP 8.0, we would get a Fatal error on missing constant, but [PHP 7.4 and below is only warning](https://3v4l.org/NMPXC) 🚫

 <br>